AppleDog77/AppleDog77.github.io/Updates/od_Narrator/readme.txt

 Ver 0.2 - Second beta release.
 (Wed, Mar 1, 2023)
 Ver 1.0 - First public release!
 Various bugs fixed (with some at least being temporarily worked around).
 Custom cursor, mouse wheel, a couple chains, and misc stuff added.
 (Thur, Mar 9, 2023)
 Ver 1.1 - Appended blinking to other surfaces, fixed some typos, and added some dialogue.
-(Mon, Apr 3, 2023)
+(Mon, Apr 3, 2023) Ver 1.2 - Stanley returns!
+Added unlockable secondary character, who only likes pets on the head, not the face.
+Also added more emotions for the Narrator, some extra dialogue, and tweaked the relationship and mood stuff.
+(Wed, May 3, 2023)

 ...